 {\bf Supported Data Types:} To adhere to the concept of atomic attributes in relational databases, the inference should produce attributes with atomic values.
 It is trivial for tabular models (e.g., DNN models) that output a predefined set of typed columns.
-However, text-native models, e.g., LLMs produce text output regardless of the underlying type of the attributes they produce.
-Although it is feasible to treat any value returned by the LLM as text, this limits the potential operation applicable to that extracted attribute (e.g., a range predicate on an age value represented in a string).
-Thus, \dbname{} allows users to extract typed values from the language models.
-This behavior is achieved by instructing the model to produce parable values for each type and post-processing the generated text to extract values in the corresponding type.
-Table~\ref{tab:types} lists the type currently supported by \dbname{} for semantic extraction.
+However, text-native models, e.g., LLMs, produce text output regardless of the underlying type of the produced attributes.
+While any value returned by the LLM can be treated as text, this limits the operations applicable to the extracted attribute (e.g., a range predicate on an age value represented as a string).
+Thus, \dbname{} allows users to extract typed values from LLMs. \dbname{} instructs the model to produce parsable values for each type and post-processes the generated text to extract values in the corresponding type.
+Currently, \dbname{} support s\verb|VARCHAR|, \verb|INTEGER|, \verb|DOUBLE|, and \verb|DATETIME|.